 - Kill Switch.
 We tested its kill switch by deliberately terminating the connection.
 It activated immediately, shutting down our internet connection and preventing IP leaks.
 Interested in how it works?
 Here’s more info about the kill switch.

 - DNS Leak Protection.
-This feature uses CyberGhost’s proprietary DNS servers to prevent DNS leaks.
-After testing it, we never had problems with it.
-We recommend keeping it ON all the time because… well, there’s no reason to disable it.
+It uses CyberGhost’s proprietary DNS servers to prevent DNS leaks.
+After testing it, we never had problems.
+We recommend keeping it ON.

 - Block Content.
 A basic ad blocker that also works against trackers and malware.
 Frankly, it’s not the best around and doesn’t list blocked threats like NordVPN’s Threat Protection Pro.
 Its efficiency could be improved.

 - Exceptions.
 It’s Website Split Tunneling that excludes the added websites from the VPN tunnel.
-There’s no App Split Tunneling – that’s only on mobile apps.
+There’s no App Split Tunneling – that’s only on Android.
 Unfortunately, CyberGhost supports only OpenVPN for this feature.

 - Perfect Forward Secrecy.
-This is a passive security feature that you won’t find in the app.
-The provider uses unique encryption keys for every new connection to prevent data theft.
+It’s a passive security feature that you won’t find in the app.
+The VPN uses unique encryption keys for every new connection to prevent data theft.
 Once the connection is over, the encryption key is lost forever, so even if it’s stolen, the hacker would find it useless.

 🔴 Advanced Security Features

 The basic features we mentioned in our CyberGhost review are enough to keep you safe on the internet.
-The provider doesn’t have a load of advanced ones like NordVPN.
-Still, some of them are pretty interesting and worth looking at.
+The VPN doesn’t have a load of advanced features like NordVPN.
+Still, some are pretty interesting and worth looking at.

-We haven’t mentioned NoSpy servers in our CyberGhost review, but now, it’s time to introduce them.
-You’ll notice that all have the Romanian flag, meaning they’re in this country.
-Why?
-CyberGhost is also a Romanian VPN.
+We haven’t mentioned NoSpy servers in our CyberGhost review, but it’s time to introduce them.
+You’ll notice that all have the Romanian flag, so they’re in this country, as CyberGhost is a Romanian VPN.
 These servers are optimized for privacy and are owned and operated by this company.

-Instead of renting them, the provider took matters into its own hands by eliminating third-party influence, hence the term NoSpy.
+Instead of renting them, the VPN took matters into its own hands by eliminating third-party influence, hence the term NoSpy.
 CyberGhost has a no-log policy that we’ll address later in the review.
-As a result, using these servers means you’re detached from third-party spying, tracking, and data collection.
+Using these servers means you’re detached from third-party spying, tracking, and data collection.

 Everything you do is protected by the VPN only.
 Best of all, these servers worked well in our test, both security- and performance-wise.
-We discovered they’re not too slow either because they’re not MultiHop servers.
-As we were in Europe, these servers provided stellar performance for gaming and downloading in P2P.
+They’re not too slow either because they’re not MultiHop servers.
+As we were in Europe, these servers provided stellar speeds for gaming and downloading in P2P.

 🌐 Modern Security Protocols